-So we are in the middle of a closet reno!
+So, surprise!
+We’re doing a closet reno!
 First up, taking down these beauties:

 YESSS.
 Popcorn ceilings in all their early 90′s glory!